-Hillary Clinton Responds To "Gender Card" Comment In The Most Excellently Feminist Way
+Hillary Clinton Takes On "Gender Card" Comment

 On Monday, Hillary Clinton hosted her first Facebook Q&A of the campaign (yes — that definitely sounds like there will be more to me, too).
 While she answered questions about her stance on tax policy, race relations and more, it was a Facebook user's question about Clinton's gender to which she responded in the most perfect, most feminist way.
 During the Q&A, Laura Bassett asked Clinton about Mitch McConnell's recent dig at what he claimed is Clinton's use of the "gender card":